|Biedma's Original DeSoto Writings|

 During this time the Indians each day at the hour of three in the afternoon placed themselves in two hundred and fifty canoes that they had there, very large and well shielded [muy empavesadas], and drew near the other shore where we were with a great yell.
 They shot all the arrows that they could and returned to the other bank.
 When they saw that we already had our boats ready to cross, they all fled and left the crossing undefended.
 In good order, we crossed the river, which was almost a league wide and nineteen or twenty brazas deep...

-[DES: This was Biedma's last statement of distance measure, in leagues or any other unit, in his account.
-It's interesting to note that this occured at the Ohio River crossing.]
+[DES: This was Biedma's last statement of distance measure, in leagues or any other units, in his account.
+It occured at the (Great) Ohio River crossing place.]

 ...On the other bank we found some good towns.
 We went up the river, because in order to go to that province of Pacaha we had to turn upriver.

 Before we got to it, we arrived at another province of another lord, who was named Ycasqui, with whom he [Pacaha] was always at war.
 This cacique came forth in peace, telling us that he had been hearing of us for a long time, and that he knew that we were men from heaven and that their arrows could not do us harm, and that therefore they wanted no war with us, but rather wanted to serve us.
 The Governor received them very well and refused to let any soldiers enter in his town, so that they might not do it any damage, and we made camp on a plain in view of the town of the cacique.
 We were there two days.